NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/intro-to-lidar/make-chm/create-chm.md

 After completing this tutorial, you will be able to:

 * Work with digital terrain model (DTM) & digital surface model (DSM) raster files.
+* Carry out basic raster math using the `terra` package.
 * Create a canopy height model (CHM) raster from DTM & DSM rasters.
+* Understand the basics of the pit-free CHM algoirthm used to generate NEON's Ecosystem Structure data product.

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of R and, preferably, `RStudio` loaded on your computer to complete this tutorial.

+As of June 2026, NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
+Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
+For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.

 ### Install R Packages